Free training courses available to help you start a career in adult social care with the North Norfolk Care Academy.

 - roles must be for up to 25 hours per week for six months, paying at least the relevant National Minimum Wage and should not require people to undertake extensive training before beginning.

-Employers must commit to developing the skills and experience of each applicant, which should include supporting them:
+Employers must commit to developing the skills and experience of each participant, which should include supporting them:

 - to look for long-term work,